temporalio/temporal/docs/non-deterministic-error.md

 ## [Reset workflow](https://docs.temporal.io/docs/08_cli#restart-reset-workflow)

 The last solution is to reset the workflows.
 A process in real OS can only move forward but never go back to previous state.
-However, a Cadence workflow can go back to previous state since we have stored the history as a list.
+However, a Temporal workflow can go back to previous state since we have stored the history as a list.

 Internally reset a workflow will use history as a tree.
 It takes a history as base, and fork a new branch from it.
 So that you will reset many times without losing the history(until history is deleted after retention).